midl-dev/midl-website.github.io/team.md

 ---
 layout: default
-title: Staking as a service
+title: Midl.dev - The team
 ---

 # The team